bisqwit/that_terminal/doc/escapes.md

   * `<CSI> ?
 25 h` Shows cursor
 * `<ESC> 7` , `<CSI> s` Saves current console state (cursor position, window boundaries, character attributes)
 * `<ESC> 8` , `<CSI> u` Restores console state (cursor position, window boundaries, character attributes)
-* `<ESC> M`   ⁴Reverse linefeed: Moves cursor up within window; if at top, scrolls window down and inserts a blank line at top.
+* `<ESC> M`   ⁴Reverse linefeed: Moves cursor up within window; if at top of the window, scrolls window down and inserts a blank line at top.
+If the cursor is at the topmost line of the screen, but the top edge of the window is somewhere below, no scrolling or cursor movement happens.
 * `<ESC> E`   Acts like `<0D>` followed by `<0A>`.
 * `<ESC> # 8`   ²Clears screen with the letter “E” using the current attribute.
 * `<ESC> % @`   Unsets UTF8 mode.
 (Ignored)